About The Flight School at Colorado Springs

 Obi

-Director of Food Security
+Director of Morale

 Obi, The Flight School’s official mascot, provides emotional support to students, staff and most especially aircraft owners who’ve just left meetings with maintenance.
 Obi wants everyone to know he accepts tips in the form of rare steak, live chickens and crispy bacon.